Review of The Outlaws Scarlett and Browne, by Jonathan Stroud

 read by Sophie Aldred

-Review written April 30, 2022, from a library eaudiobook
+Review written February 26, 2023, from a library eaudiobook.

 Disclosure: I am an Amazon Affiliate, and will earn a small percentage if you order a book on Amazon after clicking through from my site.

 Disclaimer: I am a professional librarian, but the views expressed are solely my own, and in no way represent the official views of my employer or of any committee or group of which I am part.